 Sony 24 f1.4 GM

-A beautiful prime lens great for that added buttery bokeh, wide enough for landscapes and great low light lens (hello starry nights).
+A beautiful prime lens great for that added buttery bokeh, wide enough for landscapes, and a great low light lens (hello starry nights).
 TYI the “GM” means its Sony’s highest quality glass.
 This is the first fixed lens we purchased but I’m using it less because it’s not quite wide enough for run and gun filming.

 Sony 16-35 f2.8 GM

-This lens allows us to get those wide-angle shots in small space (like our boat).
-It’s sharp all the way to the edges which sets it a notch above most wide-angle zooms.
+This lens allows us to get those wide-angle shots in small spaces (like our boat).
+It’s sharp all the way to the edges which set it a notch above most wide-angle zooms.

 ND16+PL Filter 82mm

 For Landscape Photography I use an ND+PL.
 The ND allows me to use a lower shutter speed for capturing movement in water, you know those creamy waterfall shots.
-A must if you’re shooting outdoors in full-sun and near water.
-PolarPro is expensive but the glass is sharp, don’t go budget when you buy filters it can reduce the quality of an expensive lens like the ones recommended above.
+A must if you’re shooting outdoors in full sun or near water.
+PolarPro is expensive but the glass is sharp, don’t go budget when you buy filters it can reduce the quality of an expensive lenses like the ones recommended above.

-If it’s not full-sun I use a non-ND polarizer to cut the glare off water, glass, and punch up the sky.
+For Action Photography I use a non-ND polarizer to cut the glare off water, glass and punch up the sky.
 I love the look a good polarizer gives to an image.

 Step-Up Ring 67-82